-- 2.18 Delivery connections to bulk liquid storage tanks shall be located within the bunded area noted in condition 2.21, and shall be locked when not in use. - 2.19 All fixed storage tanks (excluding oil storage) shall have volume indicators to warn of over-filling.
-These indicators shall be at a point 300mm from the top of the tank.
+2.19 All fixed storage tanks (excluding oil storage) shall be fitted with highlevel alarms or volume indicators to warn of over-filling.
 Where practicable, the filling systems shall be interlocked to the alarm system to prevent overfilling.

-The operator shall supply a plan of the site indicating the location of the fixed storage tanks, their contents, and maximum capacity together with the location of any associated fixed above or below ground pipework.
+The operator shall supply a plan of the site indicating the location of the fixed storage tanks, their contents, and maximum capacity together with the location of any associated fixed above or below ground pipework .